3207-P – Prohibition of Harassment, Intimidation, and Bullying

 Step 2: Receiving an Incident Reporting Form

 All staff are responsible for receiving oral and written reports.
-Whenever possible staff who initially receive an oral or written report of harassment, intimidation or bullying shall attempt to resolve the incident immediately.
-If the incident is resolved to the satisfaction of the parties involved, or if the incident does not meet the definition of harassment, intimidation or bullying, no further action may be necessary under this procedure.
+Whenever possible staff who initially receive an oral or written report of harassment, intimidation, or bullying will attempt to resolve the incident immediately.
+If the incident is resolved to the satisfaction of the parties involved, or if the incident does not meet the definition of harassment, intimidation, or bullying, no further action may be necessary under this procedure.

-- The investigation shall include, at a minimum:
+- The investigation will include, at a minimum: